Chairman of the Board

 Rhys (he/him) is a trans individual wielding a Bachelor of Arts in English and a strong drive to help the LGBT2QIA+ community in Red Deer grow.
 He strongly believes that we must all stand together.

-Rhys will be returning to school to pursue a degree in social work, which he plans on using to help counsel youth in schools and within RDQCA.
+Rhys is currently persuing a degree in social work, which he plans on using to help counsel youth in schools and within RDQCA.

-Alex (they/she) is a genderqueer individual with a background in cultural anthropology and early childhood education.
+Alex (she/they) is a genderqueer individual with a background in cultural anthropology and early childhood education.
 They are a staunch advocate for intersectionality and inclusiveness in all parts of the queer community.

 Since the beginning, Alex has worked hard to make RDQCA a safe place for the community which has so warmly welcomed them into the fold.